Einstein42/myq-garage/README.md

 DONT FORGET TO CREATE YOUR STATE VARIABLES IN THE ISY, it will tell you if you forgot.

+Variable format is ISY_VAR_PREFIX + MyQ Door name.
+Substitute any spaces with '_' as ISY doesn't allow spaces in variable names. eg. 'Big Door' is my door name in MyQ and my variable prefix is MyQ_ so I create the variable MyQ_Big_Door

+Variable is set to 1 when open, 0 when closed.

 Cheers - E